Seattle Youth Traffic Court

 - Trainings occur the first or second Monday of the month.

-- Additionally, the advisory board meets weekly on Mondays when there are no hearings or trainings.
+- Additionally, the advisory board meets every other week or once monthly on Mondays when there are no hearings or trainings.

 - Food is served at all sessions.